 Montana head football coach Mick Delaney is among the five Football Championship Subdivision finalists for the 2013 Liberty Mutual Coach of the Year Award.
 The award honors coaches who best exemplify responsibility, integrity, sportsmanship and excellence both on and off the field.
-The winner receives $50,000 from Liberty Mutual to donate to his favorite charities and a $20,000 contribution to the UM Alumni Association for scholarships.
+The winner receives $50,000 from Liberty Mutual to donate to his favorite charities and a $20,000 contribution for UM scholarships.
 Read more

 Nothing – cold weather included – is going to stop Griz Football fans for showing up for this weekend's playoff match-up again Coastal Carolina.
 But the fans who fill the stands will need to take some precautions as they head out to Washington Grizzly Stadium on Saturday afternoon for one of the coldest home games of all time.
 KPAX reports.

 The list of organizations Lady Griz forward Jordan Sullivan has helped assist with volunteer hours is 21 entries long.
 Sullivan also is a three-time Academic All-Big Sky Conference selection who entered her senior year with a 3.87 GPA as a marketing major.
 This weekend she’ll be one of 10 student-athletes from around the state to receive the 2013 Montana Athletes Service Award.
 Read more